Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 The arrowhead sign is applicable only when enter...

 Backwash ileitis is seen in patients with ulcerative colitis (UC), where the entire colon is involved.
 In such cases the terminal ileum is oedematous.

-Backwash ileitis extends contiguously backward from the cecum without skip regions.
-One source estimates it to occur in 6% of patients with UC, ...
+Backwash ileitis extends contiguously backward from the caecum without skip regions.
+One source estimates it to occur in 6% of patients with UC,...

-Peak of Barium is seen entering into the narrowed and compressed pyloric channel with distal taperin...
+A beak-like tapering projection of barium is seen entering into the narrowed and compressed pyloric ...

 Bilateral adrenal gland hyperenhancement or intense adrenal enhancement may be a feature of hypotension and forms part of the CT hypoperfusion complex.

-It has has been described in paediatric and small adult series or individual cases of haemorrhagic shock, pancreatitis, sepsis and trauma 1-3 b...
+Adrenal gland hyperenhancement has been described in paediatric and small adult series or individual cases of haemorrhagic shock, pancreatitis,...

-The bird-beak sign is used to refer to the tapering of the inferior oesophagus in achalasia.
+The bird's beak sign of the oesophagus is used to refer to the tapering of the inferior oesophagus in achalasia.
 The same appearance (although it is difficult to see the similarity) is also referred to as the rat-tail sign.

-The appearances although classically occurring in primary achalasia, can also occur in pseu...
+The appearance, although classically occurring in primary achalasia, ca...